-Imagine being able to combine ride-sharing, public transit, bike-sharing and other shared mobility services into a single connected offering, where you can simply and easily plan, purchase and travel using the most convenient route and vehicle for your trip.
+Imagine being able to combine ride-sharing, public transit, bike-sharing and other shared mobility services into a connected offering, where you can simply and easily plan, purchase and travel, only paying for what you use and using the most convenient route and vehicle for your trip.

 Mobility-as-a-Service (MaaS) is the movement to a complete mobility experience from the moment you leave your front door until you reach your destination, planning and paying seamlessly based on what and how much you use, without using a private car.

 Mobility-as-a-Service may be the most exciting opportunity for transit agencies in decades and will empower a new mobility reality in which people no longer buy or use a private vehicle, putting transit agencies at the center of large and small MaaS ecosystems around the globe, ensuring equity, reducing congestion and helping achieve social and environmental goals.